What Is Form 8960 and Who Needs to File It?

 - Married Filing Separately – $125,000

-If your MAGI is above the threshold, but you do not have investment income, you will not be subject to the NIIT.
-However, you could still be subject to the NIIT even if you are exempt from Medicare Taxes.
+If your MAGI is above the threshold, but you don’t have investment income, you will not be subject to the NIIT.
+However, if you do have investment income you could still be subject to the NIIT even if you are exempt from Medicare Taxes.
 Keep in mind, these amounts are not indexed for inflation.

-Essentially, IRS Form 8960 is a worksheet to help you figure out if the Net Income Investment Tax applies to you each tax year.
-Let’s review the key sections of the form.
+Essentially, IRS Form 8960 is used to help you figure out if the Net Income Investment Tax applies to you.

 - Part 1: Investment Income – In this section, you’ll list the amounts of various types of investment income you may have earned.
 This may include ordinary dividends, rental income, or capital gains among other types of income.

 - Part 2: Investment Expenses Allocable to Investment Income and Modifications – In this section, you’ll list any items that are deductible from Part 1.
-These can include investment interest expenses or state, local or foreign income taxes.
+These can include investment interest expenses or state, local or foreign income taxes attributable to net investment income.

 - Part 3: Tax Computation – In this section, you’ll make the final calculations to see if the tax applies to you and how much tax you owe.

-If your net investment income is zero or less, the tax does not apply and you will not need to file Form 8960 with your taxes.
-If your net investment income is above zero and your MAGI is over the threshold, you’ll multiply the smaller of 1) your calculated NII amount, or 2) your MAGI minus the threshold by .038 to determine your taxes due.
-You will report the result on Form 1040, line 60.
+If your net investment income is zero or less, the tax doesn’t apply and you will not need to file Form 8960 with your taxes.
+If your net investment income is above zero and your MAGI is over the threshold, you’ll determine your tax by multiplying 0.038 times the smaller of:

 Need Help With Tax Form 8960?